Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Exceptions to said rule are Engineering Personnel or Security Personnel assisting the motion of the aircraft with call-outs, radio notifications, use of glowsticks, and all other tools that provide auditory and/or visual assistance to aircraft pilots.*

+20) Regulations Department and Operations personnel may restrict access from non-essential members to perform important duties such as: Investigation, Interrogation, or other duties.